v-bright/Heat/README.md

 ## Examples

-The solution contains a test project that outputs a basic map with sample data.
+This project contains a sample app that outputs a map with test data.

 ## Authors

-* **Valerie Bright**
+* Valerie Bright

 ## License